National Winner | Productivity category

-Adam Schreurs is a vegetable grower at Schreurs & Sons and a 2020 Growth Awards Regional Winner in the Sustainability category.
+Adam Schreurs is a vegetable grower at Schreurs & Sons and a Growth Awards 2020 National Winner in the Productivity category.
 Read on to learn more about Adam.

 What’s the one thing you have done in your career you are most proud of?

 In the past five years, we have relocated our whole vegetable growing business from one location to another 100km away.
 We re-established the enterprise in the new area in South Gippsland which had never seen any vegetable farming or anything like that.
 We were growing vegetables (principally celery) in the Cranbourne area and urban growth had gradually encroached on our farm.
 We spent years looking for a suitable area and ended up near Wilsons Promontory and it’s been a very good move.
 It wasn’t an easy feat.
 My cousin and I bought the family business out eight years ago and then leased the land back from the family to grow vegetables while we established the new farm.
 All the locals said we were crazy and it would never work and now they are all asking why it didn’t happen before.

 How will you share what you learn with others in the industry?